-See the vignette for some simple examples for using doParallel. http://cran.r-project.org/web/packages/doParallel/vignettes/gettingstartedParallel.pdf http://bmf.colorado.edu/unifrac/
+See the vignette for some simple examples for using doParallel. http://cran.r-project.org/web/packages/doParallel/vignettes/gettingstartedParallel.pdf a sample-by-sample distance matrix, suitable for NMDS, etc.

 UniFrac-specific examples for doParallel are provided in the example code below.